sharife/mantrabio/site/content/team/_index.md

       changes in proteasome ubiquitylation in response to the unfolding of a single protein in live cells.
-Colin holds a B.A. in Environmental, Population and Organismic Biology from the University of Colorado, a Ph.D. in Pharmacology from Cornell University, and completed a post doc At Stanford University.
+Colin holds a B.A. in Environmental, Population and Organismic Biology from the University of Colorado, a Ph.D. in Pharmacology from Cornell University, and completed a post doc at Stanford University.
 Outside of work Colin is passionate about public policy activism, getting outside, and spending time with animals of all kinds (particularly dogs).